AdaCore/spark2014/lrm/source/introduction.rst

   will not be raised.

 - Formal verification of functional properties, based on contracts expressed as preconditions, postconditions, type invariants and so on.
+The term *formal verification* is used to mean formal verification of robustness properties and formal verification of functional properties taken together.

 Data and information-flow analysis is not valid and may not be possible if the legality rules of Ada 2012 and those presented in this document are not met.